 Cost estimates were developed for the priority site locations.
 Cost estimates included initial construction costs, estimated operating costs, and anticipated leasing fees.
 Initial construction costs included the cost of land acquisition, design, permitting, and the development of the site with recommended amenities.
-The estimate for SL-15 is \$564,940, \$352,251 for SL-3, \$2,587,310 for SL-26, \$2,318,200 for SL-25, and \$686,344 for SL-10.
+The estimate for SL-15 is \$564,940, \$352,251 for SL-3, \$2,587,310 for SL-26, \$2,318,200 for SL-25, and \$565,013 for SL-10.
 Refer to Appendix E for a detailed breakdown of estimated costs and site size requirements.
-As noted in Section 4.2, additional features such as restrooms were not included in the cost estimates.
-Additional features desired should be added to the cost estimates provided.
+As noted in Section 4.2, additional features such as restrooms and utilities were not included in the cost estimates.
+Additional amenities desired, such as those proposed for SL-3, should be added to the cost estimates provided.

 The cost estimate for a new beach express shuttle to serve SL-26 is proposed to operate only during peak season.
 Because the beach only reached maximum capacity 36 days per year within the last 3 years (refer to Table 3-5), the cost estimate for a beach shuttle is anticipated to align with the cost of the R29a Beach Bus.
 A new beach express shuttle is also recommended to serve SL-25.
-The cost for new service to accommodate the sites would be added to the cost estimates provided.
+The cost for new service to accom-modate the sites would be added to the cost estimates provided.